stochnet/stochnet.github.io/d2r/fire-sorceress.md

 6. Armor with 4 socketed fire facets: for -20% enemy fire resistance (versus -5% on the Skin of the Vipermagi), such armor lacks +1 All Skills, +30% faster cast rate, and +35% all resistances which are too useful to lose.

-7. Ormus' Robes: only provide +20% faster cast rate which means the sorceress has to replace one Stone of Jordan with some ring having +10% faster cast rate.
-Meanwhile, Ormus' Robes does not have any resistance.
-The benefit of having +3 Fire Ball skills cannot compensate the loss.
+7. Ormus' Robes: only provide +20% faster cast rate which means the sorceress has to replace either the amulet with one having +17% faster cast rate or one Stone of Jordan with some ring having +10% faster cast rate.
+Meanwhile, Ormus' Robes does not have any resistance and +1 all skill levels like the Skin of Vipermagi.
+The benefit of having +3 Fire Ball skills seems not enough to compensate the loss.

 8. Put Flickering Flame on mercenary: the sorceress will probably use a helm with +2 all skills, +20% faster cast rate, +2 socketed fire facet.
 This does not have the 10% maximum fire resistance, poison length reduction, half freeze duration, and only has -10% enemy fire resitance.
 Therefore, it is less preferred than putting the Flickering Flame on the sorceress.